Skip to content

 See further guidance on obtaining evidence of independent batch release certification and supply of medicines from Northern Ireland to Great Britain.

-Batches for sale or supply in Northern Ireland only:
+2.3 Batches for sale or supply in Northern Ireland only

-At least seven days prior to placing the product on the market, you must provide the MHRA and the NIBSC with a UK Marketing Information Form and a copy of the relevant certificate to the email address on the MIF.
+• At least seven days prior to placing the product on the market, you must provide the MHRA with a UK Marketing Information Form and send a copy of the relevant certificate to the email address on the MIF.

-A NIBSC certificate will be required for products marketed in Northern Ireland where there is no OCABR certificate or for batches of vaccines and immunological medicinal products whose OCABR certificate was issued in a different EEA State to that in which the batch was manufactured and which are not the subject of a waiver*.
+• A NIBSC certificate will be required for products marketed in Northern Ireland where there is no OCABR certificate or for batches of vaccines and immunological medicinal products whose OCABR certificate was issued in a different EEA member state to that in which the batch was manufactured, and which are not the subject of a waiver*.

 Waiver applications should be sent to ControlTesting@mhra.gov.uk.